jeffs2696/SWIRL/SourceFiles/README.md

 -Wconversion-extra is not implied by -Wconversion but -Wconversion is implied by -Wall

-Use -Wno-error= foo to control which errors -Wextra is catching
+Use -Wno-error= () to control which errors -Wextra is catching

 see gcc.gnu.org/onlinedocs/gcc/invoking-GCC.html#Invoking-GCC